danxhuber/isles25/logistics/index.md

 Conference participants should plan to travel to Daniel K. Inouye International Airport (HNL).
 The airport is approximately 8 miles or 12 kilometers from UH Mānoa and Waikīkī.
 Typical taxi or rideshare fares from the airport to the city range between $20-$40.

+### Visa support

-Participants requiring supporting letters for a visa to enter the United States of America should contact the LOC (<tasc7@hawaii.edu>).
+Participants requiring supporting letters for a visa to enter the United States of America should indicate this on the registration form

 ### Reception and dinner venues